-In addition to all of these goodies, you’ll find links to practical sewing basics, such as guides to seam finishes, sewing a beautiful dart, choosing the right interfacing, and hand hemming, from the Helpful Hints and other hints page.
+In addition to all of these goodies, you’ll find links to practical sewing basics, such as guides to seam finishes, sewing a beautiful dart, choosing the right interfacing, and hand hemming, from the Helpful Hints page.
 Links to fun stuff, such as free patterns to make an obi belt, pintuck pocket, and several varieties of fabric flowers, can be found on the Free Downloads page.

 This still isn’t everything you’ll find on the website, so we encourage you to noodle around and make some discoveries on your own.
 Want to catch up with us in person?
 Find our upcoming events in the Event Calendar and subscribe to our newsletter and blog to keep up-to-date.
 Need some of the tools we refer to in those video tutorials?
-Shop for pattern paper and the curved ruler in Tools & Kits and our favorite interfacings in Fabrics in the online Shop.
+Shop for pattern paper and the curved ruler in Tools & Kits and our favorite interfacings in Fabrics in the online shop.
 Ready to start making style changes to your Fit for Art Patterns?
 Check out the variation and detail patterns available for jacket patterns, knit patterns and pants patterns.

 Have questions?
-Contact Us and we’ll do our best to help you sew successfully with Fit for Art patterns!
+Contact us and we’ll do our best to help you sew successfully with Fit for Art Patterns!

 Happy Sewing, Carrie